Covariant Hamiltonian Field Theory: Examples for Hamiltonian densities in covariant field theory

+Obviously, the canonical field equation for the scalar field $\phi(\bx)$ coincides with the definition of the momentum field $\pi_{\mu}(\bx)$ from the Lagrangian density $\LC_{\text{KG}}$.
+Inserting $\pi_{\mu}$ from the first canonical field equation into the second then yields the Euler-Lagrange equation of Eq.~(\ref{KG-lag-fg1}).

-We note that this Hamiltonian density $\HC$ resembles the Hamiltonian function $H$ of a conservative Hamiltonian system of classical particle mechanics, which is given by $H=T+V$ as the sum of kinetic energy $T$ and potential energy $V$.
-The first set of canonical field equations then follows as
+We note that the Hamiltonian density $\HC_{\text{KG}}$ resembles the Hamiltonian function $H$ of a conservative Hamiltonian system of classical particle mechanics, which is given by $H=T+V$ as the sum of kinetic energy $T$ and potential energy $V$.
+In this regard, the Klein-Gordon equation is nothing else as the field theory analog of the equation of motion of the harmonic oscillator of point mechanics.